Skip to content

 AspectRAP (Fiori Elements)abap2UI5

-Backend StackCDS Views, Behavior Definitions, OData V4 servicesABAP Classes generating XML Views and JSON ViewModels
+Backend StackCDS Views, Behavior Definitions, OData V4 servicesABAP Classes producing XML Views and JSON ViewModels

 Frontend StackUI5 Fiori Elements SPAStatic UI5 Freestyle App

-UI DefinitionAnnotations in CDS & metadataXML Views created directly in ABAP
+UI DefinitionAnnotations in CDS and metadataXML Views created directly in ABAP

 CommunicationOData V4 (metadata, data, actions)Simple HTTP requests (Over-the-Wire)